elisabethschiele/modelChecking/README.md

     $ /storm-conv --prism /path/tp/prims/model.pm --tojani destination/path.jani --globalvars

 You also need to find good parameters for the algorithm to work properly.
 We recommend doing a manual grid-seach.
-We provide good parameters for [our models](#our-models) in Appendix: [Optimal Parameters](#optimal-parameters)
+We provide good parameters for [our models](#our-models) in Appendix: [Our Parameters](#our-parameters)
 ### Important Functions
 #### CQI
 This function implements the Conservative Q-Improvement algorithm as proposed by Roth et.al.\